Ferdinand Marcos Jr Proclaimed Next Philippine President - UrduPoint

 Ferdinand Marcos Jr Proclaimed Next Philippine President

-Ferdinand Marcos Jr was Wednesday proclaimed the next Philippine president after a landslide win in elections that rights groups and religious leaders fear could weaken the corruption-prone country's fragile democracy
+Ferdinand Marcos Jr was Wednesday proclaimed the next Philippine president after a landslide win that rights groups and religious leaders fear could weaken the corruption-prone country's democracy

-Manila, (APP - UrduPoint / Pakistan Point News - 25th May, 2022 ) :Ferdinand Marcos Jr was Wednesday proclaimed the next Philippine president after a landslide win in elections that rights groups and religious leaders fear could weaken the corruption-prone country's fragile democracy.
+Manila, (APP - UrduPoint / Pakistan Point News - 25th May, 2022 ) :Ferdinand Marcos Jr was Wednesday proclaimed the next Philippine president after a landslide win that rights groups and religious leaders fear could weaken the corruption-prone country's democracy.

 Marcos, who formally takes office next month, secured more than 31.6 million votes, or 58.8 percent of the total, according to a final tally released by parliament.